StanAngeloff/blog.angeloff.name/_posts/2012-08-05-php-recursive-patterns.md

 )
 {%endhighlight%}

 To deal with balanced pairs, we need a way to descend into a pair and repeat the pattern.
-In pseudo Basic-like regular expression code this would mean:
+In pseudo Basic-like regular expressions code this would mean:

 ```
 10: expect an opening '{'